joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 post.md > layouts/post.njk > _html.njk
 ```

-I'm using Nunjucks for the first time here.
+I'm using [Nunjucks](https://mozilla.github.io/nunjucks/) for the first time here.
 I like that it's from Mozilla, a lot of it looks familiar, and I'm not really expecting to do a lot in the templating engine itself.
 If I need to do something really different than the structure I have, it will likely be in plain HTML.

-I had a [sample Markdown page](https://github.com/joshcanhelp/josh-to-11/blob/0.0.2/content/index.md) compiling through the template hierarchy [to HTML](https://github.com/joshcanhelp/josh-to-11/blob/0.0.2/_dist/index.html) without issues in under an hour!
+Using this combination, I had a sample Markdown page compiling through the template hierarchy to HTML without issues in under an hour!
 Everything just worked, configuration was really simple, and the defaults were all sane.
 I wrote a few npm scripts to simplify things and start looking at converting the WordPress content over.

 One thing I learned after some flailing around is that Eleventy ignores everything in your `.gitignore` so when I added a directive to keep the content MD files out of the repo, it said that that processed 0 files.
 I just had to modify the Eleventy config and I was back in business: